Meet The Team

 Zac is currently working towards a Doctorate of Veterinary Medicine at the University of Illinois and is due to graduate in 2020.
 His professional interests are broad and include small, large, and exotic animal medicine.

-Jayme and her husband, Dean, share their country homestead outside of Allerton with their five dogs (Finn, Charlotte, Shadow, Bailey, and Daisy) whom are all from the shelter or are “foster failures”, Felipe (leopard gecko), 2 zebra finches, and two recently adopted kittens (Pali and Kevin) who think they are dogs.
+Jayme and her husband, Dean, share their country homestead outside of Allerton with their four dogs (Charlotte, Shadow, Bailey, and Daisy) whom are all from the shelter or are “foster failures”, Felipe (leopard gecko), 1 zebra finch, and two adopted cats (Pali and Kevin) who think they are dogs.
 In her spare time, Jayme loves hiking and horseback riding at Turkey Run State Park, volunteering and leading at her church, 90’s country music, farm shows, canning vegetables from the garden, living & teaching Dave Ramsey’s way of life, and attending Miranda Lambert concerts.

 Naomi is a part-time veterinary assistant and is currently attending Parkland College.
 Her goal is to become a Certified Veterinary Technician.
 Naomi has always loved animals, and her Dad refers to her as “the girl that will feed animals before she will feed herself”.
 Naomi’s interests in veterinary medicine are broad but include emergency care, animal rehabilitation and exotic animal care.
 Naomi has spent the majority of the last 15 years being a stay at home mother and working with children in some capacity; however now that her kids are older she has finally decided to pursue her dream of working with animals.
 Naomi has volunteered at the University of Illinois Rehabilitation Department, as well as the Champaign County Humane Society.
 Naomi is thrilled to have joined the team at Loving Paws, and looks forward to spending her days helping and loving on all the pets.